diffix/reference/docs/led-issues.md

 1. **Static one-per-LE noise layers (static):** This is a noise layer seeded by materials from the LE condition itself.
 There is one layer per LE condition.
 (Effectively, the LE noise layer is seeded the same for LE and NLE conditions.)
 2. **Dynamic one-per-LE noise layers (dynamic):** This is a noise layer seeded by materials from the LE condition plus materials from *all* NLE conditions.
 This effectively mimics "AID" noise layers, but uses seed material from NLE conditions rather than from AIDVs.
 We do it this way to avoid chaff attacks.
-2. **Pairwise LE/NLE noise layers (pairwise):** This is a noise layer seeded by materials from the LE condition plus materials from *all* NLE conditions.
-This effectively mimics "AID" noise layers, but uses seed material from NLE conditions rather than from AIDVs.
-We do it this way to avoid chaff attacks.
+2. **Pairwise LE/NLE noise layers (pairwise):** This is a noise layer seeded by materials from each LE condition plus materials from *each* NLE condition *in the same JOIN selectable*.
+In other words, there is one noise layer for each LE/NLE pair within the selectable (see [Limiting LE-NLE combinations](#limiting-le-nle-combinations)).

 In this section, we test this design against each of the attacks to see where we stand.
 The goal is to see 1) if there are still vulnerabilities, and 2) which of the noise layers we need.